infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 Apps should not contain elements that flash more than three times in one second.

-*This guideline covers point 2.3.1 - Level A of the WCAG standard.*
+> This guideline covers _2.3.1 - Level A of the WCAG standard._

 #### ✅ Success technique(s)